yashsuman15/QueryVision/README.md

 QueryVision detects objects in images using two methods:

 1. **Text-based detection** - Find objects by describing them with text (e.g., "coin", "person", "car")
-2. **Image-based detection** - Find objects by providing a reference image of what you're looking for
+2. **Image-based detection** - Find objects by providing a crop part of reference image of what you're looking for in a target image

 ## Requirements